titocampis/openliberty-containerize-guide/README.md

 ```bash
 curl http://localhost:9080/system/properties
 ```

+* To acces main page of `inventory` see or curl [http://localhost:9081](http://localhost:9081)

+* To access the `inventory` service, which displays the current contents of the inventory, see [http://localhost:9081/inventory/systems](http://localhost:9081/inventory/systems)

 * You can add the system properties of your localhost to the `inventory` service at [http://localhost:9081/inventory/systems/localhost](http://localhost:9081/inventory/systems/localhost)